COVID-19 vaccine: Get the latest updates on children’s doses, booster shots and more. Learn More

 Here are six simple ways you can turn just 15 minutes into an actual break that will help refresh your whole day – and may just make you more productive.

 Enjoy tea-time: In under 15 minutes, you can brew and enjoy a cup of tea.
-Choose your favorite ceramic mug, add hot water, and let your Black and Green tea bag steep for two minutes while you take a breath.
+Choose your favorite ceramic mug, add hot water, and let your Black and Green tea bag steep for two minutes while you take a breather.
 No peeking at your screen while you are steeping!
-Black and Green Tea is a smart choice, since it does double duty while you take a break, offering the benefits of green tea with the rich, smooth flavor of black tea.
+Black and Green Tea is a smart choice since it does double duty while you take a break, offering the benefits of green tea with the rich, smooth flavor of black tea.
 So, savor the experience and the tea – and disconnect and focus your energy on yourself until your cup is empty.

-If you start scheduling these 15-minute breaks, you will soon notice they become automatic, and you will start to look forward to the times of the day when you can pull the plug and enjoy some time to yourself.
+If you start scheduling these 15-minute breaks, you will soon notice they become automatic, and you will begin to look forward to the times of the day when you can pull the plug and enjoy some time to yourself.

 Tomah Health